cogitantium/blkbox/README.md

 dotfiles, configs and resources from aging, botched server

-WIP to migrate all vital configuration to repo for symlinking back to original locations along with serving as a general repository for work on blkbox
+WIP to migrate all vital configuration to repo for symlinking back to original locations along with serving as a general repository for work on blkbox, regular releases for each finished module/service

 ## hardware

 *uptime 99.9% over past year*

-monitoring hardware can be done through [monitorix.cogitantium.com](http://monitorix.cogitantium.com)
+monitoring hardware can be done through [monitorix.cogitantium.com](http://monitorix.cogitantium.com) (outdated)

 blkbox | specifications
 --- | ---